Wind Advisory issued for Orange County Coastal, Orange County Inland by NWS - NewsBreak

 Wind Advisory issued for Orange County Coastal, Orange County Inland by NWS

-Effective: 2021-10-11 21:45:00 PDT Expires: 2021-10-12 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-10-11 13:00:00 PDT Expires: 2021-10-12 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Orange County Coastal; Orange County Inland; San Diego County Coastal Areas; Santa Ana Mountains and Foothills WIND ADVISORY REMAINS IN EFFECT UNTIL 3 AM PDT TUESDAY * WHAT...West to northwest winds 15 to 25 mph with gusts to 35 mph. * WHERE...San Diego County Deserts, Orange County Coastal Areas, San Diego County Valleys, Santa Ana Mountains and Foothills, Orange County Inland Areas, and San Diego County Coastal Areas. * WHEN...Until 3 AM PDT Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.alerts.weather.gov
+Target Area: Orange County Coastal; Orange County Inland; San Bernardino and Riverside County Valleys-The Inland Empire; San Diego County Coastal Areas; San Diego County Inland Valleys; Santa Ana Mountains and Foothills WIND ADVISORY IN EFFECT FROM 1 PM MONDAY TO 3 AM PDT TUESDAY * WHAT...West winds 15 to 25 mph with gusts to 35 mph expected. * WHERE...San Diego County Coastal Areas, San Bernardino and Riverside County Valleys-The Inland Empire, San Diego County Valleys, Santa Ana Mountains and Foothills, Orange County Coastal Areas and Orange County Inland Areas. * WHEN...From 1 PM Monday to 3 AM Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down, and a few power outages may result. * ADDITIONAL DETAILS...Winds will decrease late Monday evening.alerts.weather.gov

 Comments / 0